TiagoMMDavid/Projects-Management/docs/api/users.md

 * [Get User](#get-user)
 * [Get Authenticated User](#get-authenticated-user)

-*At this moment, it is not possible to create or edit users.*

 ------
 ### List Users
-Lists all the users, in the order that they were created.
+List all existing users, in the order that they were created.

 ```http
 GET /api/users